tbensky/ProjectClock/readme.md

 ![escape_anchor](https://github.com/tbensky/ProjectClock/blob/main/Pics/escape_and_anchor.png)

 We 3d printed these with PLA (STL files for them are in the STL folder), but they can be CNCed as well (see .dwg file in the Cad folder).
 If CNCed, they should be cut on 1/4" thick stock.
 We've used wood, acrylic and Delrin.
-If anyone cuts them from Aluminum or Brass (or any metal), let us know.
+If anyone cuts them from Aluminum or Brass (or any metal), let us know (we'd love to see it).
 We recommend a 1/8" endmill.

 Here's our 3D printed result.